• Home

 2. In a large bowl, combine milk, eggs and oil.
 Add flour mixture and remaining oats and whisk until moistened.

-3. Heat nonstick skillet or griddle over medium.
-Oil skillet.
-Using 2-3 tablespoons batter per pancake, ladle batter onto skillet and cook 1-2 minutes.
-Flip and cook an additional 1-2 minutes until golden.
+3. Heat nonstick skillet or griddle over medium high heat.
+Using 1/4 cup of batter per pancake, ladle batter onto skillet and cook 1-2 minutes.
+Flip (and you may need to smoosh them down a little) and cook an additional 1-2 minutes until golden.

 4. Serve with butter and Vermont maple syrup.